martinwalsh/mk/README.md

 GNU make, named `mk`.

-[GNU Make](https://www.gnu.org/software/make/) is a widely used command-line tool for automating routine tasks from instructions defined in a `Makefile`, designed to manage software in compiled languages, like C or C++, allowing the efficient handling of dependencies between source files and avoiding unnecessary compilation.
-But the ubiquity of make and its straightforward syntax make it an ideal choice as a general-purpose automation tool.
+[GNU Make](https://www.gnu.org/software/make/) is a widely used command-line tool for automating routine tasks from instructions defined in a `Makefile`.
+It was designed to manage software in compiled languages, like C or C++, allowing the efficient handling of dependencies between source files and avoiding unnecessary compilation.

+The ubiquity of make and its straightforward syntax also make it an ideal choice as a general-purpose automation tool.
 As a result, it is present in countless software projects of all kinds.

 #### Benefits of GNU Make